The Locksmithing Institute of Queen’s Nails Annex

 Prakrti(s): Material nature, Prakrtim: Nature, character.
 (The Bhagavad-Gita, Winthrop Sargeant)

-This phenomenon will be available for students to appreciate as they exit the chamber because as one sits quietly undistracted by external stimuli one becomes more conscious (at least at first) of their own particular nature.
-This in turn will alter the way that a person views the familiar geography and elements that exist outside the door.
+This phenomenon will be available for students to appreciate as they exit the chamber because as one sits quietly and undistracted by external stimuli one becomes more conscious (at least at first) of their own particular nature.
+This in turn will alter the way that a person views the familiar geography and elements that exist outside the door when they exit the isolation chamber.

-The faculty and staff want the students to simply appreciate this connection, as it can be difficult to notice and often proves to be intense.
+The faculty and staff want the students to simply appreciate this connection and the transition from inside to outside of the isolation chamber.
+It can be subtle and difficult to notice, however it often proves to be an intense experience.

 Class begins Friday July 13th and will run each day from 12-7 PM daily through Wednesday July 18th.
 Lunch will be mud pies followed by dirt naps.